Former German nobility in the Nazi Party: Duchy of Saxe-Coburg and Gotha

-Charles Edward was the last reigning Duke of Saxe-Coburg and Gotha, and the head of the House of Saxe-Coburg and Gotha until his death in 1954.
+Charles Edward, Duke of Saxe-Coburg and Gotha was the last reigning Duke of Saxe-Coburg and Gotha, and the head of the House of Saxe-Coburg and Gotha until his death in 1954.
 A male-line grandson of Queen Victoria and Prince Albert, he was also, until 1919, a Prince of the United Kingdom as the Duke of Albany.
 The Duke was a controversial figure in the UK due to his status as sovereign Duke of Saxe-Coburg and Gotha, part of the German Empire, during World War I, when he held a commission as a general in the German Army.
 Consequently, George V ordered his name removed from the register of the Knights of the Garter in 1915.
 In July 1917, Charles Edward and his children had the Royal Arms insignia removed from their Saxe-Coburg and Gotha coats of arms.
 In 1918, he was forced to abdicate his ducal throne.
 He retained the style Highness of a sovereign ducal house in Germany, until 18 November 1918 when a Workers' and Soldiers' Council of Gotha deposed him.
 On 23 November 1918, he signed a declaration relinquishing his rights to the throne.
 In 1919, Charles Edward and his children also lost their British peerages, the titles of Prince and Princess of the United Kingdom, the styles Royal Highness and Highness, and other British honours.

-In 1977, Ottfried Neubecker, Director of the German General Rolls of Arms and of the Board of the International Academy of Heraldry, with the cooperation of J.P.
-Brooke-Little from the College of Arms, published A Little Brown Book, later reprinted in 1988/89/97 as Heraldry.
-Sources, Symbols and Meaning.
-(ISBN 0-316-64141-3).
-On page 96, Neubecker stated that: "The reigning royal family in Great Britain goes back to Prince Albert of Saxe-Coburg, husband of Queen Victoria.
+In 1977, Ottfried Neubecker, Director of the German General Rolls of Arms and of the Board of the International Academy of Heraldry, with the cooperation of J. P. Brooke-Little from the College of Arms, published A Little Brown Book, later reprinted in 1988, 1989 and 1997 as Heraldry.
+Sources, Symbols and Meaning (ISBN 0-316-64141-3).
+On page 96, Neubecker states that: "The reigning royal family in Great Britain goes back to Prince Albert of Saxe-Coburg, husband of Queen Victoria.
 Our summary of the family tree covers all those descended in the male line from Queen Victoria.
-As the princes of Saxe-Coburg and Gotha were excluded from the British royal family in 1893, the labels chosen independently by them were not recognized in England.... on 17 July 1917 the name of Saxe-Coburg was changed to Windsor."
+As the princes of Saxe-Coburg and Gotha were excluded from the British royal family in 1893, the labels chosen independently by them were not recognized in England. ... on 17 July 1917 the name of Saxe-Coburg was changed to Windsor."
 By warrant of 12 September 1917, and subsequent Order in Council of 1919, George V removed the inescutcheon of Saxony from the arms of all descendants of the Prince Consort.
 Of George's 29 first-cousins on his father's side, 19 were German, the rest half-German; while on his mother's side, of the 31 first-cousins, six were German and 25 half-German.